gxhamster/vmacro/README.md

 ## What is this program

 Vmacro is a simple utility to execute vim style macros on each line of a file.
 I am not able to include all commands of vim yet.
-It can also insert chracters.
 The tool will be much more faster than doing it inside vim.
 The idea was that you give certain vim macros seperated by a delimeter and the program will execute that macro on each line.
 It can also operate on input coming from stdin.

 ### Remember!
 The behaviour of the commands might not be exactly like in vim.